devEzequiel/teste-dev/README.md

 ## API Endpoints and Routes

-Access the ./insomnia folder to get the Insomnia collection with all routes setted.
+Access the [ìnsomnia file](https://github.com/devEzequiel/teste-dev/blob/master/.insomnia/books.json) folder to get the Insomnia collection with all routes setted.

 Laravel follows the Model View Controller (MVC) pattern I have created models associated with each resource.
 You can check in the [routes/api.php](https://github.com/devEzequiel/teste-dev/blob/ez-develop/routes/api.php)